 Why shouldn’t we get there?
 Why can’t we do everything we can to bring this to fruition?
 We’ve done much more difficult and amazing things before.

 There are a lot of statistics in this post and most of them can be (and are) disputed by various groups and organizations.
-Not surprisingly, the beef and dairy lobby have gone at a number of these hard.
+Not surprisingly, the beef and dairy lobby hasback up gone at a number of these hard.
 In most cases, I have tried to backup the usage of a particular stat by researching the source and how they were derived.
 It started to become cumbersome to annotate all those sources in the post so I have added an Endnote post for these items.
 Enjoy.